databrary/www/databrary/input/pages/resources/responsibilities/institutions.md

 - maintains an ethics or institutional Review Board (IRB) or an equivalent entity that oversees the scientific activities of *Authorized Investigators*.
 - grants *Authorized Investigators* the responsibility to choose and manage *Affiliates* who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
 The institution holds *Authorized Investigators* responsible for the conduct of *Affiliates* they select.
-- grants each *Authorized Investigator* authority to decide when and with whom the *Authorized Investigator* wishes to share data, and the institution holds the *Authorized Investigator* responsible for the use of shared data.
 - accepts responsibility for its Authorized Investigator(s) actions related to the use of Databrary.